Caesarsage/100DaysDSA/README.md

     - [Concurrency](#concurrency)
     - [MORE QUESTIONS](#more-questions)

-This repository is used to document my journey on getting a better foundational knowledge of Data Structure and Algorithm, alongside solving problems.
-I will be starting this journey on the Q2, April 2022 but the idea is that we take 100 days.
+This repository is used to document the journey on getting a better foundational knowledge of Data Structure and Algorithm, alongside solving problems.

 The reason for documenting these days is so that others can take something from it and also hopefully enhance the resources and also improve oneself.